ponchsoft/ponchsoft/README.md

 - 👋 Hi, I’m @ponchsoft
 - 👀 I’m interested in ...
-Learn to Javascript, Python, NoSQL, and all about development.
+Learn to HTML, CSS, Javascript and all about frontend development.
 - 🌱 I’m currently learning ... a lot of online curses.
 - 💞️ I’m looking to collaborate on ... nothing 4 now. :/
 - 📫 How to reach me ... twitter @ponchsoftht